Lola B08/80: Competition

 Dyson Racing runs two upgraded B09/86s in the 2009 American Le Mans Series in the LMP2 class.
 The #20 car enjoyed their first class win in the new Lola/Mazda coupe at the Lime Rock Park race.

 For 2010, Dyson scaled back to one car but was arguably more successful, bringing the Lola B09/86 its first overall pole at Laguna Seca and its first overall win at Mid-Ohio.

 In the Le Mans Series in Europe, RML won the 2010 Le Mans Series LMP2 Teams and Drivers' Championships with their Lola B08/80, highlighted by a LMP2 class win at the 2010 1000 km of Algarve.

 In the 2011 American Le Mans Series season Dyson racing upgraded their B09/86s to LMP1 standard and started the season with the #16 car.
 The #20 car returned from the 2011 Northeast Grand Prix onwards and they scored an overall win at the 2011 Baltimore Grand Prix.
 Even though they never won a race, the #16 car won the ALMS LMP1 championship.

 Level 5 Motorsports ran their upgraded B11/80's in the 2011 Intercontinental Le Mans Cup and the 2011 24 Hours of Le Mans except for Silverstone and Zhuhai.
 They finished third in LMP2 and tenth overall at Le Mans.
 Level 5 switched to the HPD ARX-01g for Petit Le Mans and continued with Honda power in 2012.

 Until recently, the Lola B12/80 was still common in Le Mans Prototype racing.
 Gulf Racing ran a pair of B12/80s in the WEC; Dempsey Racing ran a B12/80 in the ALMS; and finally, Black Swan Racing ran the former 2011 Level 5 B11/80.

 In the 2012 European Le Mans Series season, Status Grand Prix ran an upgraded B12/80, finishing 6th in the teams championship with 15 points.
 These came from a 3rd place at the 2012 6 Hours of Castellet.

 By 2013, all teams had retired their Lola B12/80s due to uncertainty over parts support from Lola.

 In 2014, Mazda and Speedsource were announced as the newest customers of two Lola LMP2s using the SkyActiv-D engine.

-For the 2016 WeatherTech SportsCar Championship season, Mazda entered a B08/80 with livery based on that of the LMP which won the 1991 24 Hours of Le Mans to commemorate the 25th anniversary of that victory.
+For the 2016 WeatherTech SportsCar Championship season, Mazda entered a B08/80 with livery based on that of the Mazdaspeed 787B C2 which won the 1991 24 Hours of Le Mans to commemorate the 25th anniversary of that victory.